 Disclaimer: Transcripts were generated automatically and may contain inaccuracies and errors.

 This is the Work Smart Hypnosis Podcast, session number 401 Keith Livingston on Activating Change.
-Welcome to the Work Smart Hypnosis Podcast with Jason Lynette, your professional resource for hypnosis training and outstanding business success.
-Here’s your host, Jason Lynette.
+Welcome to the Work Smart Hypnosis Podcast with Jason Linett, your professional resource for hypnosis training and outstanding business success.
+Here’s your host, Jason Linett.
 Welcome back.
 This.
 Part two of the conversation with Keith Livingston, which I will tell you if you’re jumping into this episode cold without having first listened to last week’s episode, session number 400, I would recommend listen in order, because what we did was actually just have this one big, amazing conversation and crop it down right in the middle.

 So go back, listen to session number 400 and.
 Now welcome.
 This is session number 401 Keith Livingston on Activating Change, which I’ll continue this dialogue here because this is where this half of the conversation, I would say gets more into the personal side of what’s within us.
 As not only business owners, but agents of change, people who are actively seeing clients and also part of a larger community.

 So we get a little bit more personal in this half of the conversation to really discuss this ongoing growth of what is possible as we work with our clients.
 Noting the title of this week’s episode, activating Change.
 Last week sharing the transformation.
 We told the story of a little bit of a shift in a change process that then made all the difference.

 We get a little bit more, both specific and theoretical, Keith and I in this chat as to what actually has to occur for the change to be activated within the mind of the client.
 What’s really interesting here is.
 There’s a theme in this half of the conversation that very often it’s not just a matter of this technique versus that technique.